franpoz/SHERLOCK/README.md

 original signal.

 #### Detrend of intense periodicities
-Our most common foes with high periodicties are fast-rotators, which infer a high sinusoidal-like trend in the PDCSAP signal.
+Our most common foes with high periodicities are fast-rotators, which infer a high sinusoidal-like trend in the PDCSAP signal.
 This is why SHERLOCK PIPEline includes an automatic intense periodicities detection and detrending during its preparation stage.
 This feature can be disabled with a flag.